kishorekumarp6/my-task-manager-skeleton/Incremental_LabGuide_TaskManager_FastAPI_Angular.md

 ## 3. Frontend – Angular 20 (Incremental)

 We now build the Angular frontend in the `frontend/` folder.
+In this incremental lab, the **Angular workspace root** is `task-manager-lab/frontend`.
+(In the demo project, it is `task-manager-starter/frontend`.)

 ### 3.1.
 Create Angular App